Asiya: Narrative

-In Sahih Bukhari, the Prophet said "Many men were completed [in faith], and only Asiya, the wife of Pharaoh, and Maryam bint Imran were completed among the women".
+In Sahih Bukhari, Muhammad said "Many men were completed [in faith], and only Asiya, the wife of Pharaoh, and Maryam bint Imran were completed among the women".

 Asiya's marriage to the Pharaoh was arranged.
 Unlike her husband, she was humble and accepted the faith that Moses and Aaron were preaching.
 Although she had exceeding wealth, she was not arrogant like the Pharaoh.
 She realized that faith was far more important and was thus exalted by God amongst the women of her generation, and of all time.

 According to a few hadiths, Muhammad will marry Asiya in Paradise.

 Maurice Bucaille commented that the wife of Pharaoh who contended with Moses is the one in Surah At-Tahrim, while another early wife of another Pharaoh is the one who adopted him in Surah Al-Qasas.
 However, as there are no mentions of there being different wives or Pharaohs, the majority of Muslims and scholars believe Asiya and Pharaoh to be a singular person.

 Asiya and her maids found a crate floating in the Nile river.
 Asiya ordered that the crate be drawn ashore.
 The maids thought there was a treasure inside, but instead found a baby boy, Moses.
 Unable to conceive herself, Asiya instantly felt a motherly love towards him.
 She told the Pharaoh about the baby.
 The incident has been described in the Qur'an:

 And Pharaoh's wife said: A refreshment of the eye to me and to thee – slay him not; maybe he will be useful to us, or we may take him for a son.
 And they perceived not.